Richat Structure: Archaeology

 The Richat Structure is the location of exceptional accumulations of Acheulean artifacts.
-These Acheulean archaeological sites are located along wadis that occupy outermost annular depression of this structure.
+These Acheulean archaeological sites are located along wadis that occupy the outermost annular depression of this structure.
 Pre-Acheulean stone tools also have been found in the same areas.
 These sites are associated with rubbly outcrops of quartzite that provided the raw material needed for the manufacture of these artifacts.
 The most important Acheulean sites and their associated outcrops are found along the northwest of the outer ring, from which Wadi Akerdil heads east and Wadi Bamouere to the west.
 Sparse and widely scattered Neolithic spear points and other artifacts have also been found.
-However, since these sites were first discovered by Theodore Monod in 1974, mapping of artifacts within the area of the Richat Structure have found them to be generally absent in its innermost depressions.
-So far, neither recognizable midden deposits nor manmade structures have been recognized and reported from the Richat Structure.
-This is interpreted as indicating that the area of the Richat Structure was used for only short-term hunting and stone tool manufacturing.
-The local, apparent wealth of surface artifacts are the result of the concentration and mixing by deflation over multiple glacial-interglacial cycles.
+However, since these sites were first discovered by Théodore Monod in 1974, mapping of artifacts within the area of the structure have found them to be generally absent in its innermost depressions.
+The local apparent wealth of surface artifacts is the result of the concentration and mixing by deflation over multiple glacial-interglacial cycles.

 Artifacts are found, typically redeposited, deflated, or both, in Late Pleistocene to early Holocene gravelly mud, muddy gravel, clayey sand, and silty sand.
 These sediments are often cemented into either concretionary masses or beds by calcrete.
 Ridges typically consist of deeply weathered bedrock representing truncated Cenozoic paleosols that formed under tropical environments.
-The Pleistocene to Middle Holocene sediments occur along wadis as the thin, meter- to less-than-meter-thick accumulations in the interior annular depressions to 3 to 4 m accumulations along the wadis in the outermost annular depression of the Richat Structure.
+The Pleistocene to Middle Holocene sediments occur along wadis as the thin, meter- to less-than-meter-thick accumulations in the interior annular depressions to 3 to 4 m accumulations along the wadis in the outermost annular depression of the structure.
 The gravelly deposits consist of a mixture of slope scree, debris flow, and fluviatile or even torrential flow deposits.
 The finer-grained, sandy deposits consist of eolian and playa lake deposits.
 The latter contain well-preserved freshwater fossils.
 Numerous concordant radiocarbon dates indicate that the bulk of these sediments accumulated between 15,000 and 8,000 BP during the African humid period.
 These deposits lie directly upon deeply eroded and weathered bedrock.

+In addition to Acheulean artifacts, the Richat Structure contains Middle Stone Age Aterian stone artifacts produced by modern humans, dating to the latest Middle Pleistocene to Late Pleistocene period, around 145,000-29,000 years ago.

+The protruding land dikes of the Richat Structure are lined with thousands of stone burial mounds in various styles.
+These still remain to be excavated in order to establish their age.
+Several rock art sites have also been identified, which include depictions of horsemen armed with javelins, chariots, bovids, elephants (Tililit, Oued Slil) and Libyco-Berber inscriptions (Tin Labbé, Lemqader).